Skip to content

 Fundraising and Development Badge Requirements

-In order to receive the Nonprofit Credential Badge in Fundraising and Development, the organization must complete submit the following items for review and approval by the Subject Matter Expert.
+In order to receive the Nonprofit Credential Badge in Fundraising and Development, the organization must submit the following items for review and approval by the Subject Matter Expert.

 Ethics Policy